Learning Deep Morphological Networks with Neural Architecture Search: Morphological Architecture Search (MAS)

-For the edge detection task, we proposed three cell search spaces composed of 6 operations.
-To study pseudo morphological operation's influence, all the search spaces have the same number of operations.
+For the edge detection and semantic segmentation tasks, we respectively propose three cell search spaces and one cell search spaces composed of six operations.
+To study the influence of pseudo morphological operations, all the search spaces have the same number of operations.
 The different search spaces are illustrated in Table \ref{table:edgedetectioncell}.